sirolf2009/fxgraph/README.md

 ```

 ## Usage
-You can look at ```com.fxgraph.graph.MainApp``` for a basic example.
+You can look at the [test classes](src/test/java/com/fxgraph) for a basic examples.
 The relevant code for the graph in the screenshot above is as follows
 ```java
 Graph graph = new Graph();
 final Model model = graph.getModel();